huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_kafka_instance.md

 * `broker_num` - (Optional, Int) Specifies the broker numbers.
   It is required when creating an instance with `flavor_id`.

+* `new_tenant_ips` - (Optional, List) Specifies the IPv4 private IP addresses for the new brokers.

+  -> The number of specified IP addresses must be less than or equal to the number of new brokers.

 * `access_user` - (Optional, String, ForceNew) Specifies the username of SASL_SSL user.
 A username consists of 4 to 64 characters and supports only letters, digits, and hyphens (-).
 Changing this creates a new instance resource.